How to Apply

 Transfer of Credit

-Students must request transfer of credit in writing to the dean when they apply for admission.
-A maximum of six semester hours in library and information science earned at another American Library Association-accredited program may be accepted for transfer into the MLIS program.
-Acceptance of transfer credit is based on the following conditions and will be reviewed by the dean:
+Students must request transfer of credit in writing when they apply for admission.
+A maximum of six (6) semester hours in library and information science earned at another American Library Association-accredited program may be accepted for transfer into the MLIS program.
+Acceptance of transfer credit is based on the following conditions and will be reviewed by the director:

-- The credits were earned in a program accredited by the American Library Association regardless of the format or location of delivery (for transfer into the MLIS program),
+- The credits were earned in a program accredited by the American Library Association regardless of the format or location of delivery,

-- The credits were earned with a grade of B or better (for transfer into all master's programs), and
+- The credits were earned with a grade of B or better, and

-- The credits were earned within the last five years (for transfer into all master's programs).
+- The credits were earned within the last five years.

 A decision on whether to grant a transfer of credit will be made as soon as possible after the request is received and no later than the first term during which the student is enrolled.
-To request transfer credit, please email the Petition for Transfer of Graduate Credit to the Office of Graduate Admission.
+To request transfer credit, please email Monica Halloran.

 The student-at-large program offers individuals the opportunity to enroll in SOIS classes without completing the regular admission process.